stevo01/SeaChartCreator/tile/README.md

   - last modified date (given from http server)
   - etag (given from http server)

+# Merge Tiles
+Input Data:
+ - database with tiles and meta data (date and etag)

+Output Data:
+ - database with merged tile

+Process description:
+- Load Tile and check if update flag is set
+- if Update required: merge tiles and store it in database

+The database contains following elements
+  - the tile (png file)
+  - last modified date (given from http server)
+  - etag (given from http server)

 # Stich Tiles
 Input Data:
  - atlas xml specification